This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Charred Asparagus Harissa Hot Sauce with Smoked Preserved Lemon

-What happens when you smoke asparagus until it's borderline aggressive, then smash it into a Moroccan harissa base loaded with preserved lemon funk?
-You get a spring fire sauce so layered and unhinged it'll make your tagine question everything it thought it knew.
-The grassy bitterness of charred asparagus cuts through harissa's heat like a knife, while preserved lemon ties the whole volatile situation together with fermented, citrusy silk.
+Smoke asparagus until it's borderline aggressive, smash it into a Moroccan harissa base loaded with preserved lemon funk, and you get a spring fire sauce strange enough to make your tagine nervous.
+The grassy bitterness of charred asparagus cuts through harissa's heat while preserved lemon ties the whole volatile situation together with fermented, citrusy silk.
+It shouldn't work this well.
+It does.